aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 ```bash
 docker-compose build
 ```
 This builds Docker images based on the configurations in the docker-compose.yml file.
-Docker follows the Dockerfile instructions during each service's build process, creating separate images for the 'fastapi-microservices-web' and 'fastapi-microservices-db' services.
+Docker follows the Dockerfile instructions during each service's build process, creating separate images for the 'python-fastapi-demo-docker-web' and 'python-fastapi-demo-docker-db' services.

 ## 2. Running the Services as Docker Containers
 After building the images, start the application and database services in separate Docker containers using: